konveyor/tackle-test-generator-cli/doc/ui/quick_start_guide.md

 We list the minimal steps required to use the tool for its two main functions: generating UI tests and executing them.
 More detailed description is available in the [CLI user guide](./user_guide.md).

-1. Created an empty configuration file, named `tkltest_config.toml`, by running the command
+1. Create an empty configuration file, named `tkltest_config.toml`, by running the command
    ```
    tkltest-ui config init --file tkltest_config.toml
    ````